Fergus3763/UI-for-Dashboard/handover/SPEC_MASTER_MVP.md

 ### Vision

-**WorXInn** solves this by providing a **fully automated SaaS platform** that lets hotels sell meeting rooms like spa treatments—instant pricing, instant confirmation, no human bottleneck.
+We solves this by providing a **fully automated SaaS platform** that lets hotels sell meeting rooms like spa treatments—instant pricing, instant confirmation, no human bottleneck.
 The platform’s credibility depends on **price integrity**: the price seen by the Booker must match the one calculated by the Hotel’s backend.

 ### MVP Objective